TomBurdge/data-science-repo-template/README.md

 Make sure you have WSL set up, pyenv installed and setup, and poetry installed.

 The pyenv setup guide is decent; I plan to share my own.
-The poetry setup guide is quite good.

-https://python-poetry.org/docs/ (do not ignore the step on adding poetry to your path.)
+The poetry setup guide is quite good: https://python-poetry.org/docs/ (do not ignore the step on adding poetry to your path.)

 * Go to the repository on github.